DGMO Language Reference

 - Tag aliases resolve:

-| c: Cachingresolves toconcern: Caching(iftag Concern alias cis defined) - One pipe per line only
+c: Cachingresolves toconcern: Caching(iftag Concern as cis defined) - One metadata region per line only

 1.5 Color Suffixes